MauroCarvajalDeSousa/MauroCarvajalDeSousa/README.md

 #### Welcome to my GitHub profile!
 I'm an IT professional and a Sports Coach.
 I have joined this community in order to improve my web development skills learning new things from all of you and also to share my pieces of code and projects.

-#### ⚡ Currently working on Data Analysis projects (turning raw, messy data into useful insights by cleaning the data up, transforming it, manipulating it, and inspecting it.
-All of this coding Python, taking advantage of its huge amount of available libraries).
+#### ⚡ I've been working on data analysis projects (turning raw, messy data into useful insights by cleaning the data up, transforming it, manipulating it, and inspecting it.
+All of this coding Python, taking advantage of its huge amount of available libraries: for example Pandas, Matplotlib and Numpy).

+#### 🤖 Now I'm working on AI projects (Learning and using the Python SDK for the Gemini API in order to access to Google's Gemini LLMs)

 #### Welcome to my GitHub profile!